freistil/statusblog/_posts/yyyy-mm-dd-template-status.md

 * [%date%] Incident opened.

-*We are analyzing the issue and will add more details here as soon as possible.*
+*We are working on this issue and will add more details here as soon as possible.*